jantjehier/programmeerproject/PROCES.md

 # day 19

 The report is finished and i centered the html text for the visualisation.
+The Readme is changed for the last information and the project is added to github.